-From the 3,000+ (and increasing) employees at the National Geospatial-Intelligence Agency (NGA) West in St. Louis providing intelligence support to US forces globally, to EaglePicher‘s high-tech lithium batteries that power NASA and the US military built in Joplin, to the Kansas City National Security Campus supporting the warfighter and keeping America’s nuclear deterrent safe, secure and reliable, Missouri is a defense industry leader in the heart of America.
+From the 3,000+ (and increasing) employees at the National Geospatial-Intelligence Agency (NGA) West in St. Louis, to EaglePicher‘s high-tech lithium batteries built in Joplin, to the Kansas City National Security Campus supporting the warfighter, Missouri is a defense industry leader in the heart of America.
 The Department of Defense invests $18.2 billion annually in Missouri, directly impacting more than 25,000 businesses.

-And when it comes to military bases, Missouri is home to Whiteman Air Force Base and America’s B-2 Spirit stealth bomber fleet, where both high-skilled military and civilian personnel work to defend the USA, such as technicians from L3 Technologies who maintain the B-2 Bomber simulators on base.
-Additionally, Missouri is home to Rosecrans Air National Guard Base and their “Top Gun” C-130 training program, and Fort Leonard Wood Army Base with the U.S. Army Maneuver Support Center of Excellence, along with the US Army’s Chemical, Biological, Radiological and Nuclear School, Engineer School, Military Police School, and 5th Engineer Battalion.
+And when it comes to military bases, Missouri is home to Whiteman Air Force Base and America’s B-2 Spirit stealth bomber fleet.
+Missouri is also home to Rosecrans Air National Guard Base and their “Top Gun” C-130 training program, and Fort Leonard Wood Army Base with the U.S. Army Maneuver Support Center of Excellence.

+Training programs are also developing the talent pipeline at several Knowledge Centers.
 These Centers connect talent and industry together in a real-world environment that moves the industry forward.
-The Center for Aerospace Manufacturing Technologies (CAMT) at Missouri S&T, for example, is a national center of excellence for the development and transition of innovative advanced technologies for the aerospace manufacturing supply chain.
+The Center for Aerospace Manufacturing Technologies (CAMT) at Missouri S&T, for example, is a national center of excellence for the aerospace manufacturing supply chain.
 Its industrial consortium includes The Boeing Company, GKN Aerospace, 3D-printing manufacturer Stratasys and other industry leaders.